Wynand91/catalog/README.md

 The application provides a list of items (if there are any) within a variety of categories.
 User authentication is handled by OAuth.
 Authenticated users can add new items as well as edit/delete their own items.

+##### Please note!
+Edit and Delete buttons are not visible for items belonging to another user, or for users that are not authenticated.

 ## Dependencies:

     Python 3.5+